 According to the Massachusetts Natural Heritage Maps, there are no certified vernal pools located in close proximity to the project site.
 The same database indicates that there are no priority habitats of rare species or estimated habitats of rare wildlife located on or near the project site.
-Similarly, there are no areas of critical environmental concern (ACEC) or outstanding resource waters (ORW) located on or near the project site.
+Similarly, there are no areas of critical environmental concern (ACEC).
+The site is however designated as outstanding resource waters (ORW).